camoliva/mood_tracker_app/README.md

-# MOOD TRACKER APP
+# WELCOME TO THE MOOD TRACKER APP

-A terminal-based mood tracking app built in Python.
+A terminal based mood tracking app built in Python.

-This CLI tool helps users log daily moods, leave personal notes, view past entries, and see emotional trends.
+This project began as a way to practice version control and test driven development, but it quickly grew into something more meaningful.
+I wanted to create a simple tool that encourages daily reflection and mental check ins without the complexity of larger apps.
+Logging your mood even in a small way can offer surprising insight over time and building this app reminded me how powerful even the simplest software can be.

 ## Features

-- Log your mood with a rating from 1–5
+- Log your mood with a rating from 1-5
 - Optional personal note for each entry
 - Date added automatically
 - View full mood history